top of page

 Do I need a license to manage Business CIC’s in Nevada?

 Answer: Unless the documents of the Business Association tie you into NRS 116, a person does not need to have a Community Manager license to manage the property.
 It would help a lot if you did have the license, but there are specific exceptions for this type of Association unless the documents tie you back into NRS 116.
-See NRS 116.1201 Applicability; regulations.
-[Effective through September 30, 2011.] for more information as you do not need a Community Managers license to manage a commercial associaiton UNLESS the documents refer to NRS 116, which require any manager subject to that Statute to have a license.
+See NRS 116.1201 Applicability: regulations.
+[Effective through September 30, 2011.] for more information as you do not need a Community Managers license to manage a commercial association UNLESS the documents refer to NRS 116, which require any manager subject to that Statute to have a license.
 If a Property Manager (not a Community Manager) has no experience managing a non-profit corporation, you could unknowingly get your client in trouble even with the best of intentions.

 What does it take to get a Supervisory Community Manager’s license?